 Phil graduated from Kingston University where he studied Marketing Management.
 Since joining Back to Life in 2009, Phil has been dedicated to providing an excellent service for our customers, and developing robust and reliable processes through which Back to Life carries out our day to day activities.
 Phil has brought his eye for design and technical abilities to many aspects of the organisation; developing e-learning packages, websites, and social media to keep Back to Life accessible and engaging in a variety of exciting ways.

-Richard Vincent BSc MD FRCP EFESC AKC - Medical Advisor
+Richard Vincent BSc MD FRCP EFESC AKC - Cardiology Advisor

 Trained in Medicine and Pharmacology, Richard became an academic consultant cardiologist in Brighton with research interests in resuscitation, heart attack and medical electronics.
 After establishing research centres at the University of Sussex and the local NHS, he became the founding head of a postgraduate medical school at the University of Brighton.
 Soon after this he was appointed as Associate Dean to co-lead the design and running of the new Brighton and Sussex Medical School.
 In parallel with these posts he also worked closely with the Resuscitation Council (UK) and the British Heart Foundation whilst also becoming founding Chair of Trustees for the CPRO.
 Though retiring early in 2008 he retains a university appointment as Professor Emeritus of Cardiology as well as contributing extensively to the charitable work of PRIME (Partnerships in International Medical Education), an organisation active in over 35 countries.
 In addition to 120 journal papers, Richard has published 17 book chapters and 6 books and has made over 60 educational videos.